Camanachd Cup: Recent finals

 The 2012 final was played on 15 September at Mossfield Park, Oban.
 Kyles Athletic defeated Inveraray.
 The match was televised on BBC Two with commentary from Gary Innes.

 In 2013, Newtonmore lifted the trophy for the 30th time, without conceding a goal the whole tournament.

 The 2014 Camanachd Cup Final saw Kingussie win it for the 23rd time.
-This win also marked 100 years since Kingussie won 6–1 against Kyles at Possil Park in Glasgow.
+This win also marked 100 years since the team won 6–1 against Kyles at Possil Park in Glasgow.
 Four-months after this final Britain declared war on Germany.
 By the end of 1918, six players of the winning team were dead; two had been shot and wounded and one had been badly gassed.
 To commemorate this, the 2014 winning team wore specially-made shirts which included a remembrance poppy and the names of the 1914 players, including those who gave their lives.

 In the 2015 final Lovat's goalkeeper Stuart MacDonald was the winner of the Albert Smith Medal as his side went on to win 2–1.

 The 2016 final saw Oban return to the show-piece occasion but in an uneventful game, Newtonmore reclaimed the trophy for their 31st win.

 The 2017 final saw both 2015 and 2016 Camanachd Cup champions face-off with Newtonmore retaining the title against a spirited Lovat side.

 In 2021 Kinlochshiel defeated Lovat 3–1 in the Final held at Mossfield Park in Oban.
 A hat-trick from captain Keith MacRae ensured the Camanachd Cup would reside in Wester Ross for the first time in its 125-year history.

 In 2022, the final was held in Kingussie (having been scheduled for play there in 2020, but being cancelled due to the COVID-19 pandemic).
 It was a win for Kingussie the home-side, winning 3–1 against Lovat.